optimisticlucio/powerdown-wiki/concept/servers.md

 - **Image DB,** holding links *to* the File DB, connecting it to the relevant post from Post DB.
 - **ArtToArtist DB,** holding foreign keys from Post DB and Creator DB, connecting art with artist.
 (This will allow searching art by artist, and having more than one artist per art piece.)

-The Post database will be an SQLite db run on Cloudflare's D1 infrastructure, with the following columns:
+The Post database will be an SQLite table run on Cloudflare's D1 infrastructure, with the following columns:

 ```sql
 ID int NOT NULL PRIMARY KEY,